How to Use a CB Radio? Comprehensive Guide For Beginners

 Using a CB radio does involve being polite and respectful towards others.
 You need help from other people and vice versa.
 Being hostile can end up getting you in trouble.
 Use the following list to talk politely on the CB radio.

-Cb Radio With Proper Etiquette
+CB Radio with Proper Etiquette

 Two Basic Principles